boss-insights/expense-analysis/README.md

 # Expense Analysis

 ## What This Application Does
 This is an example expense analysis application.
 A merchant is able to connect to multiple commerce integrations using Boss Insight's Link Connection Widget.
-This application is currently set up to support Chargebee, Recurly, and Square but can be set up to connect any commerce application listed.
+This application can be set up to connect any commerce application listed and pull data from the Boss Insights API.
 Next, the merchant is able to view insights and savings based on the integrations connected.
-Currently, the application features two charts displaying relevant data.
+Currently, the application features two charts using the Apex Charts API to display relevant data.

 > ⚠️ **Disclaimer**: This is an example application and not intended for production use as-is, it lacks code in areas such as logging and security and is provided as a bare-bones example of how to connect and fetch data from the Boss Insights API